KPkoodit/KPkoodit/README.md

 ## Tervehdys!

 Täältä löytyy opintojeni aikana tehtyjä projekteja ja koodaustehtäviä.
+Suurin osa projekteista on tehty ryhmätyönä.
 Suosittelen tutustumaan tuoreimpiin projekteihin keväästä 2023 alkaen

 Hello!
 Here you can find projects and assignments created during my studies.
+Most of the projects have been created by a group of students.
 Please, check the projects starting from 2023, they are the most complete ones

 Tuoreimmasta vanhimpaan:
 Koiratarha2.0 - Client, Api ja Auth, syksy/autumn 2023